List types for resource aware languages: an implicit name approach: Restricted terms

 \begin{definition}[Merge] The binary operation $\zip$ which merges two lists is defined as follows:

 \end{definition}

-\begin{remark} Note that $\zip$ is \textbf{not total}.
+\begin{remark} Be aware that $\zip$ is \textbf{not total}.
 For instance if $j$ occurs both in $\ell_1$ and in $\ell_2$ then $\ell_1\zip \ell_2$ is not defined.
-Note that if two sorted lists are merged, the result is a sorted list. \end{remark} If all elements of a list are strictly positive, the list is said to be a {\em strictly positive list}.
-We define a unary operation $\downarrow$ on empty and strictly positive lists.
+Also, note that if two sorted lists are merged, the result is a sorted list. \end{remark} If all elements of a list are strictly positive, the list is said to be a \emph{strictly positive list}.
+We define a unary operation $\downarrow$ on strictly positive lists.
 The result is either the empty list or the list where all indices of the initial list are decremented.
-By ${ List(\nat^+)}$ we will denote the set which contains both the empty list and all strictly positive lists.

 \begin{definition}[Decrement] The unary operation $\downarrow$ is defined as follows: